jon-lipstate/odin_book/book/01_basics/02b_declarations.md

 In a declaration, the first item listed is the _Identifier_, which may start with an underscore `_`, or any lower/uppercase ASCII letter (`a-z` or `A-Z`).
 UTF-8 is also permitted from the _Letter_ Categories: Upper, Lower, Titlecase, Modifier, Other.
 Subsequent characters in an Identifier may also include digits (`0-9`).

-Note that the identifier consisting _only_ of a single underscore (`_`) is the _Discard Identifier_, and has special sematics, covered in _Chapter X: Procedures_.
+Note that the identifier consisting _only_ of a single underscore (`_`) is the _Discard Identifier_, and has special sematics.
+When used, this identifier acknowledges a value's position, but does not bind it to a variable.
+This is particularly useful when multiple return values from procedures are used, examples of its use are provided in **ChX: Procedures**.

 The colon (`:`) following the Identifier is the _Declaration Operator_; it signifies that the preceding Identifier is to be declared as a _Symbol_ in the current _Scope_.

 When a Declaration is not followed by subsequent operators, it must include a _Type_.
 The type is either a primative, structured or procedure-type.
 Types are covered in detail in **Chapters 3, 4, and 7**.

-Note: When variables are declared, even if not explicitly assigned, they are initialized to the appropriate Zero-Value, see **Ch X,Sect Y**.
+**Note:** When variables are declared, even if not explicitly assigned, they are initialized to the appropriate Zero-Value, see **Ch X,Sect Y**.

 Odin permits multiple declaration to be comma seperated, as long as all of the identifiers share the same declared type. `a, b: int` is the same as `a:int` and `b:int`.